1 - Less is more! Read that again. Our generation is obsessed with buying new things, whether it be the latest trend or fashion. Try to limit your WANTS and buy only what you NEED. Your wallet and the environment will thank you for it.

 # 4 - Reduce electricity usage by switching off plugs and lights if they’re not being used.

 # 5 - Line dry clothes instead of using a dryer.
 Not only will you drastically reduce your power usage, but you’ll also prolong the life of your clothes.
 If you absolutely have to use a dryer, get some wool dryer balls that will reduce the drying time and also keep your clothes nice and soft.
+And use some stainless steel pegs for hanging your clothes.

 # 6 - Use reusable silicone bags for snacks and storing food that would otherwise be wrapped in cling wrap or put in a plastic ziplock bag.
 They’re easy to clean and reusable products and will eliminate the need for those single-use plastics.